 To remedy this, the designers introduced a bend into the wing to shorten the landing gear and give the propeller adequate clearance.
 No prop strike, much easier to land and could fold its wings.

-A secondary benefit was the gull wing meant the fold started lower down, reducing the overall height of the stowed aircraft.
+A secondary benefit of the gull wing was that the fold started lower down, reducing the overall height of the stowed aircraft.

 After reports from Europe in the wake of WW2, it was decided that this would not be enough.

 The first production version, the F4U-1, came with a host of upgrades over the prototype.
 The biggest of which was six 12.7 mm AN/M2 guns.